umbraco/UmbracoDocs/14/umbraco-cms/reference/management-api/postman-setup-swagger.md

 This guide covers how to set up OAuth authorization for Swagger using Postman.
 It showcases a starting point on how to set up a basic OAuth authorization for those who are not that familiar with OAuth integration.

-Before following this guide familiarize yourself with the [Management API](./README.md) article.
-There you can read more about Authorization and why it is needed in this case.
+Before proceeding, make sure to read the [Management API](./README.md) article.
+It provides information about Authorization and why it is needed in this article.

 This guide covers the following: